SMARTProtocols/SMARTProtocols.github.io/queries.md

 ```

 ## 2. Retrieve all the protocols with reagents of type Enzyme
-Makes use of external resources, federated query
+Makes use of external resources, federated query.
+If federated resources dont respond then this query will give an error msg.

 <a href="http://smartprotocols.linkeddata.es/sparql?default-graph-uri=&query=PREFIX+sp%3A+%3Chttp%3A%2F%2Fpurl.org%2Fnet%2FSMARTprotocol%23%3E%0D%0APREFIX+rdf%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F1999%2F02%2F22-rdf-syntax-ns%23%3E%0D%0APREFIX+ro%3A+%3Chttp%3A%2F%2Fwww.obofoundry.org%2Fro%2Fro.owl%23%3E%0D%0APREFIX+owl%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2002%2F07%2Fowl%23%3E%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0APREFIX+dbo%3A+%3Chttp%3A%2F%2Fdbpedia.org%2Fontology%2F%3E%0D%0A%0D%0ASELECT+%3Ftitle+%3Fname+%3Fdesc%0D%0AWHERE+%7B%0D%0A++%3Fprotocol+sp%3AhasTitle+%3Ftitle_uri+.%0D%0A++%3Ftitle_uri+rdf%3Avalue+%3Ftitle+.%0D%0A++%3Fprotocol+sp%3AhasExperimentalInput+%3Freagents+.%0D%0A++%3Freagents+a+sp%3AReagentList+.%0D%0A++%3Freagents+%3Chttp%3A%2F%2Fwww.obofoundry.org%2Fro%2Fro.owl%23has_part%3E+%3FreagentNameUri.%0D%0A++%3Freagent+owl%3AsameAs+%3FexternalUri+.%0D%0A++%3Freagent+sp%3AhasName+%3FreagentNameUri+.%0D%0A++%3FreagentNameUri+rdf%3Avalue+%3Fname+.%0D%0A++SERVICE+%3Chttps%3A%2F%2Fdbpedia.org%2Fsparql%3E+%7B%0D%0A++++%3FexternalUri+a+dbo%3AEnzyme+.%0D%0A++++%3FexternalUri+rdfs%3Acomment+%3Fdesc+.%0D%0A++++FILTER%28lang%28%3Fdesc%29+%3D+%27en%27%29%0D%0A++%7D%0D%0A%7D&should-sponge=grab-all&format=text%2Fhtml&timeout=0&debug=on" target="_blank">Execute it in the endpoint</a>